 If you think you got treated unfairly with the terms of the marital settlement agreement, you can use the disparity between assets assigned to you and your spouse.
 If the disparity turns out to be unconscionable, you just may have the privilege to have the agreement invalidated.

 Do not give in to the pressure from your spouse to have a marital settlement agreement signed without first consulting your own lawyer.
-For solid advice and to protect your rights and interests, please consult an experienced Maryland family law attorney.
+For solid advice and to protect your rights and interests, please consult a Maryland family law attorney.